mwelford3/personal-code/Thesis/README.md

 	Lists of positions that have not had at least one substitution and/or deletion are listed where applicable.
 	The high frequency mutation positions and general summaries for each subunit are also printed.
 	It also lists the high frequency (>= 0.1) mutation positions in each dataset.</p><br>

+ <b>general_variant_finder.py:</b>
+ <p>    Determines the percentages of nonsynonymous substitutions or deletion in a set of variants
+	in any number of datasets.
+It plots the cumulative substitution frequency or cumulative deltion frequency in each case.
+	Finally, it plots mutation frequency vs. nucleotide position for the whole S-gene and each of three hotspot regions (1-3822, 1-1000, 1000-2500, 2500-3822).
+	It also lists the high frequency (>= 0.1) mutation positions in each dataset.</p><br>
+ <b>multi_deletion_counter.py:</b>
+ <p></p>